justinrgarrard/world-of-naevis.net/docs/more/archetypes/fighter_warprince.md

 #### Counter
 Starting at 7th level, after an enemy makes a melee attack against you, you can expend your reaction to make a melee weapon attack against them.
-Additionally, your proficiency bonus for Dexterity (Acrobatics) checks is doubled.
+Additionally, your proficiency bonus for acrobatics checks is doubled.

 #### Wind Cutter